 Top hotels use quality, memory foam mattresses packed with springs to ensure overnight comfort.
 These mattresses are paired with various pillows to meet any need and sheets with a thread count no lower than 300.
 Considered decorative choices and perfectly folded sheets ensure hotel beds are cozy.

-You can make your bed as comfortable as a hotel, but you’ll need to spend money to do so.
-It’s important to understand what makes a hotel bed so appealing before attempting to replicate this at home.
+You can make your bed as comfortable as a hotel, but you’ll need to spend money.
+It’s important to understand what makes a hotel bed appealing before replicating it at home.

 How Do Hotels Make Their Beds So Comfortable?

 When sleeping in a hotel for the night, sleep quality is vital to a positive experience.
 The International Journal of Hospitality Management explains that various factors can influence sleep in a guest house.

 Hotels work tirelessly to make guests feel comfortable, from regular room service to leaving a mint on your pillow.
 The luxury of a bed will always be the most vital metric, though.

 Why are hotel beds so comfy?
 It’s due to five essential components:

 Mattress quality is the most crucial factor in quality sleep in a hotel.
 Hotels won’t take any chances with mattresses, only purchasing the best options.